SSS-Says-Snek/name_goes_here_lol/README.md

    ```shell script
    python3 main.py
    ```
 NOTE: Right now, you have to have python 3.6 or above to run the game.
-There is no executables right now, because I suck at pyinstaller lel
+There are no executables right now, because I suck at pyinstaller lel
 ## Todo and Checklists

 - [X] Added bare bones for menu
 - [X] Actually add the game
 - [ ] Implement actual game mechanics
-- [ ] Implement settings button in main menu
+- [X] Implement settings button in main menu
 - [ ] Make debug screen more asthetically pleasing
 - [ ] Implement saving and loading system
 - [ ] Add actually good graphics